-As of March 31, 2016, we had 4 full-time employees and 2 part-time employees.
-We intend to hire additional staff and to engage consultants in general administration.
+As of March 31, 2018, we had 4 full-time employees.
+We intend to hire additional staff and to engage consultants in general administration on an as-needed basis.
 We also intend to engage experts in general business to advise us in various capacities.